Kosovo women's national football team: Debut in World Cup and Euro qualifications

 Kosovo began to make their debut in the 2019 FIFA Women's World Cup qualification, where Kosovo was drawn with Albania, Greece and Malta.
 The Kosovars despite the efforts failed to qualify and finished last in the group with three losses.

 After failing to qualify for the 2019 FIFA Women's World Cup, Kosovo participated in the UEFA Women's Euro 2021 qualifying, together with Estonia, Russia, Slovenia, Turkey and 2019 World Cup runners-up finisher Netherlands, the Kosovars created their first big surprise, defeating Turkey in a 2–0 home win, which was also the team's first-ever competitive win, victory which increased the enthusiasm which unfortunately did not last long and after the positive results began to experience a decline which resulted in disqualification.

 Team image

 Nicknames

-The Kosovo women's national football team has been known or nicknamed as the "Dardanet (Dardanets)".
+The Kosovo women's national football team has been known by the nickname "Dardanet (Dardanets)".
+Prior to 2016, the team was also sometimes referred to as "Shqipëria B" ("Albania B") due to the exchange of players between the national teams of Kosovo and Albania, which led to informal references to both teams as reserve (B) sides of one another.
+Kosovo received this nickname because several players joined the team after limited opportunities with Albania, while the Albanian national team was occasionally described as "Kosovo B" because of the significant presence of players of Kosovo Albanian descent in its squad.

 Kits and crest

-The Kosovan women's national football team wears blue jersey at home matches, white jersey at away matches, black jersey at neutral matches, but mostly this jersey is used as an alternative jersey, following the tradition of the Kosovo men's team.
-On 5 October 2016, Kosovo signed with Spanish sportswear company Kelme to a four-year contract and was the first official kit suppliers of Kosovo after membership in UEFA and FIFA.
-On 23 February 2022, Kosovo signed with Italian sportswear company Erreà to a three-year contract for it to the kit suppliers of Kosovo.
+The Kosovo women's national football team wears blue jerseys for home matches, white jerseys for away matches, and black jerseys for neutral venues; the black kit is primarily used as an alternative kit, following the tradition of the Kosovo men's team.

+On 5 October 2016, Kosovo signed a four-year contract with the Spanish sportswear company Kelme, becoming the first official kit supplier of Kosovo following the country's membership in UEFA and FIFA.
+On 5 February 2026, Kosovo signed a two-year contract with the German sportswear company Adidas, making it the national team's current kit supplier.